CSC207-UofT/course-project-bug-producer-1/README.md

 -class `admin` will update inventory;update order.It collaborates with order and inventory.

--class `inventory` contains capacity and item, it provides status of order and item list;updates item and process order.It collabrates with order and admin.
+-class `inventory` contains capacity and item, it provides status of order and item list;updates item and process order.It collaborates with order and admin.

 -class `item` contains availability and description.It collaborates with inventory.